-If you’ve had any kind of medical treatment, diagnosis or surgery that you feel was negligent, it’s hard to know if you’re right or wrong.
+If you’ve had any medical treatment, diagnosis or surgery that you feel was negligent, it’s hard to know if you’re right or wrong.

 Your options for finding out are either speaking to your doctor, making a complaint to the hospital, or putting in a medical negligence claim.
 If you choose the third option, the time limit for most medical negligence claims is 3 years so make sure you get the ball rolling.

-In this post, we’re going to give you everything you need to determine whether you were the victim of medical negligence or not.
+In this post, we’ll give you everything you need to determine whether you were the victim of medical negligence.
 This includes what is classed as medical negligence, what you can do, and some example cases from people who’ve been through it.

 What is Classed as Medical Negligence?